 Gregory David is a member of the Board of Directors.
 He is the Chief Executive Officer of GRI Capital Inc., a private management and financial advisory firm, and has been with the company and its affiliates since 2003.
-Prior to GRI Capital Inc., Mr. David provided financial and strategic advisory services to private and public companies from 2000 to 2003.
+From 2000 to 2003, Mr. David provided financial and strategic advisory services to private and public companies.
 Previously, he worked at Claridge Inc. from 1998 to 2000 and at McKinsey & Co. from 1996 to 1998.
-He has a Bachelor of Commerce from Queen's University, a Bachelor of Laws from McGill University and a Master of Business Administration from Harvard Business School.
+He has a Bachelor of Commerce from Queen's University, a Bachelor of Laws from McGill University and a Master of Business Administration (MBA) from Harvard Business School.